masenrb/laundr-dashboard/README.md

-# laundrmat
+# l4undrm@
-CEN Group Project
+CEN3031 Group Project

-Creating an admin portal to display information from a mysql database.
+We are creating an admin portal to display information from a MongoDB database.
+The portal contains a dashboard that displays various graphs with company data, and data tables for Users, Subscriptions, and Order Data from the company.
+Side menu navigation is implemented to make navigating through the website smooth and intuitive.
+The site is password-protected using Auth0.

 ###### Tech stack used:
 * MondoDB